This is an updated post from the Macheesmo Archives.

 I like to drizzle a bit of olive oil over the sauce when it’s done, but you can also just mix the olive oil straight in.
 The recipe above makes a lot of sauce and we didn’t come close to using all of it for 4 plates of nachos, but it was great over the next few days on pita bread with some hummus.

 Making the Chips

 While your pita chips are cooking, you’ll have plenty of chopping to do.
-I didn’t take any photos of this because chopping is kind of boring, but here’s the master shot of the whole spread.
-I just put everything in bowls and then people could pick and choose their toppings.
+Here’s the master shot of the whole spread.
+I usually just put everything in bowls or on a big plate and then people could pick and choose their toppings.
 Again, any leftovers make a great pita sandwich the next day.

 Cooking the Lamb

 Cooking ground lamb is just like cooking ground beef although sometimes lamb can be a bit fattier.
 So you may need to drain off some grease while it cooks.
 In any event, just throw the lamb in a skillet with a pinch of salt and some cumin and let it cook for about 20 minutes.
 Stir it a few times and let it brown really nicely.

 The nachos are pretty easy to make once you get all the pieces made.
 Start with a good layer of chips, then add the lamb and a few spoonfuls of sauce.

 I put a heaping amount of every topping on my nachos.
 Some friends who I invited over picked which toppings they liked the best.
 It looked like the sun-dried tomatoes were a big hit and the jalapeños gave some needed spice to the dish in my opinion.

 But yea, the end result was delicious.

 I had a lot of leftovers from this meal and it wasn’t a problem at all.
 I ate them all weekend and it was awesome.
 You could decrease the amount of toppings I gave in the recipe if you wanted to cut it close (the lamb and chips were about perfect though).